Creating Proposals

 Booking confirmation rule

-If the proposal is from an inquiry, you can control what happens when the client accepts:
+If the proposal is from a lead, you can control what happens when the client accepts:

-For proposals from inquiries: turn this on to automatically create a booking when the client accepts.
+For proposals from leads: turn this on to automatically create a booking when the client accepts.
 Requires an event date on the proposal.

 Editing